dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Tell your heart that the fear of suffering is worse than the suffering itself.
-And no heart has ever suffered when it goes in search of its dream.
+  Ghost stars shine their light upon us, long after they're gone.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1199 days)
+## 🌟 Experiences (1200 days)

 ### 🧮 Programming languages